Life Enrichment offers a variety of events and programs

 Resident volunteers were honored during the April Volunteer Appreciation Luncheon.
 Volunteers enjoyed a delicious meal and great conversation with their fellow volunteers.
 A big thank you to Teresa Lawyer, Volunteer Services coordinator, for orchestrating this event.
 Also, thank you, volunteers for faithfully and unselfishly sharing your time, talents and gifts to benefit residents at The Village at Gettysburg!

-Congratulations to the 32 residents at The Village at Gettysburg who participated in the “Passport to Wellness” program!
+Congratulations to the 32 residents who participated in the “Passport to Wellness” program!
 Led by the Life Enrichment team, the "Passport to Wellness" program strives to keep residents active in both body and mind during the winter months.
-This year's virtual trip took residents on the Orient Express across many beautiful European countries.
+This year's virtual trip took residents on the Orient Express across many European countries.
 From beginning in Paris and “traveling” to Munich, Vienna, Budapest, Bucharest and Istanbul, residents enjoyed learning about the stops and the original history of the Orient Express.
 Residents tasted authentic foods from each city and listened to their fellow program participants share personal travel stories during the weekly destinations!
 Throughout the six-week program, 19 residents participated in the program's optional exercise component.
 Collectively, they exercised 21,915 minutes by walking, biking, lifting, stretching and attending organized fitness classes on campus.
 Their "passport" was stamped weekly as they journeyed to new destinations by exercising 30 minutes a day, six days a week.
 To conclude their journey, residents enjoyed a delicious luncheon of items served on the very first Orient Express: Chicken Chausser, homemade chocolate pudding and petit fours with champagne and coffee.
 Residents dressed up and took pictures with fancy hats and enjoyed the wonderful meal and delightful company!

 Lights, camera, action!
-Residential living residents put on their leather jackets and poodle skirts for a 1950s murder mystery at The Village at Gettysburg!
+Residential living residents put on their leather jackets and poodle skirts for a 1950s murder mystery!
 The residents enjoyed being actors and actresses for the afternoon and the audience thoroughly enjoyed guessing the suspect!
-At intermission, everyone gathered together for burgers and milkshakes, while also learning the Hand Jive taught by director of Life Enrichment, Jess Sheahan.
-Our Life Enrichment coordinator, Nikki Richwine, served as director of the murder mystery and kept the mystery alive throughout the entire show.
-It was a real whodunit at our community!
+At intermission, everyone enjoyed burgers and milkshakes, while also learning the Hand Jive taught by Life Enrichment director, Jess Sheahan.
+The Life Enrichment coordinator, Nikki Richwine, served as director of the murder mystery and kept the mystery alive throughout the show.
+It was a real whodunit!

 Lights, camera, action!
-Residential living residents put on their leather jackets and poodle skirts for a 1950s murder mystery at The Village at Gettysburg!
+Residential living residents put on their leather jackets and poodle skirts for a 1950s murder mystery!
 The residents enjoyed being actors and actresses for the afternoon and the audience thoroughly enjoyed guessing the suspect!
-At intermission, everyone gathered together for burgers and milkshakes, while also learning the Hand Jive taught by director of Life Enrichment, Jess Sheahan.
-Our Life Enrichment coordinator, Nikki Richwine, served as director of the murder mystery and kept the mystery alive throughout the entire show.
-It was a real whodunit at our community!
+At intermission, everyone enjoyed burgers and milkshakes, while also learning the Hand Jive taught by Life Enrichment director, Jess Sheahan.
+The Life Enrichment coordinator, Nikki Richwine, served as director of the murder mystery and kept the mystery alive throughout the show.
+It was a real whodunit!

 On December 14, retired pastor Edward Gobrecht, a resident at The Village at Gettysburg, led The Village at Gettysburg in an Advent service on Saint Lucia.
 To showcase Saint Lucia’s dress and crown, Chaplain Amy Wagner planned on displaying an American Girl doll dressed as Saint Lucia.
-When she could not locate the doll, Gobrecht suggested she dress like Saint Lucia, and she did!
+When she could not locate the doll, Gobrecht suggested she dress like Saint Lucia and she did!
 This display put a smile on many faces and made Chaplain Wagner a few inches taller!
 Saint Lucia Day honors the martyr Saint Lucia, who is said to have delivered food and water to hidden Christians in the ancient catacombs of Rome.
 To light her path, Saint Lucia wore a crown adorned with candles.
 Saint Lucia is remembered for her good deeds and strong faith.

 A small but enthusiastic flock of “turkeys” came out for the Seventh Annual Turkey Trot and Family Waddle at The Village at Gettysburg!
 The temperatures may have been in the 20s, but residents bundled up and got their miles in for a good cause – to stock the food pantry at South Central Community Action Programs.
-Happy Thanksgiving!

 With Jess Sheahan, director of Life Enrichment, as their personal instructor, residential living residents at The Village at Gettysburg recently went to school on how to arrange flowers.
 Jess used flowers and filler from her cutting garden at Terra Farms and Fields and shared her expertise on design elements like space, line, heigh and shape.
 Once they had the technical aspects of flower arranging down, residents filled their vases with their own creative masterpieces!

-Led by Andrew Kronmeyer, clinical dietician, residential living residents at The Village at Gettysburg learned why garlic is sometimes referred to as “The Allicin Wonderland Drug" during Tasty Tips.
+Led by Andrew Kronmeyer, clinical dietician, residents at The Village at Gettysburg learned why garlic is sometimes referred to as “The Allicin Wonderland Drug" during Tasty Tips.
 When garlic is chopped, minced, sliced or mashed, it produces a phytochemical called allicin, which has been shown to have many cardiovascular benefits as well as prebiotic, antioxidant, antimicrobial and anticancer properties.
 Kronmeyer then provided step-by-step instructions while preparing garlic honey, pickled garlic, broccoli and garlic ricotta toast, and marinated green beans for residents to sample.
 Residents delighted in expanding their cooking knowledge while enjoying a few tasty and healthy dishes!

 The Village at Gettysburg held its annual Summer Fun and Games Week in July!
 Residents enjoyed a variety of games with friends and neighbors.
 Whether playing corn hole and fast-paced "Minute to Win-It" games or taking part in a fun obstacle course, the camaraderie, as well as some friendly competition, remained strong throughout the week.